Koha-Community/kohadocs/source/administration.rst

 .. _default-checkouts-and-hold-policy-label:

-Default checkout, hold and return policy
+Default checkout, hold, and return policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can set a default maximum number of checkouts and hold policy that will be used if none is defined below for a particular item type or category.
+You can set a default maximum number of checkouts, a default maximum number of holds and a hold policy that will be used if none is defined below for a particular item type or category.
 This is the fall back rule for defaults.